Purely Inseparable Galois theory I: The Fundamental Theorem: Partition Lie Algebroids

-\end{proof} \begin{construction}[Koszul duality adjunction] We follow the strategy of \mbox{\cite[Construction 4.50]{brantner2019deformation}.} First, note that by construction of the monad $\myovline{T}{1.0pt} $ in \Cref{maindef} (1), there is a canonical functor Second, as $\myovline{T}{1.0pt} $ and $T$ are canonically equivalent on $\Mod_{F, \leq 0}^{\ft}$, we use \Cref{finite} to \mbox{obtain a functor} Since $\cot_{K//F}$ is left Kan extended from the compact objects of $\SCR_{K//F}$, the same is true for $\mathfrak{D}$.
-We can therefore left Kan extend further to all of $\SCR_{K//F}$ to obtain the functor Its right adjoint is called the \textit{Chevalley--Eilenberg complex} and written as \end{construction}
+{Since $\SCR_{K//F}$ is compactly generated (cf.\ \Cref{corcompact}) and $\cot_{K//F}$ preserves filtered colimits, the functor $\cot_{K//F}$ and its restriction to $ \SCR_{K//F}^{\wafp}$ are both left Kan extended from \mbox{compact objects.}} As $T$ preserves filtered colimits, this implies that the functor $\mathfrak{D}$ above is valso left Kan extended from these compact objects.} {We can therefore left Kan extend further to all of $\SCR_{K//F}$ to obtain a colimit-preserving functor Its right adjoint is called the \emph{Chevalley--Eilenberg complex} and written as } \end{construction} \

-Koszul duality does not lose any information on complete local Noetherian $K$-algebras over $F$:
+Koszul duality does not lose any information on complete local Noetherian $K$-algebras over $F$: \begin{theorem} The adjunction $(\mathfrak{D}\dashv C^\ast)$ from \Cref{constructadjunction} restricts to a contravariant \mbox{equivalence}